chaosprint/glicol/README.md

 - robust error handling: error reported in console, musique non-stop!

-- mix JavaSritp code to create visuals with Hydra synth made by @ojack
+- mix JavaScript code to create visuals with Hydra synth made by @ojack

 - what you see is what you get: no need to select anything, just change the code and update, Glicol engine will use `LCS` algorithm to handle adding, updating and removing